The Foundation for the Diocese of El Paso was established in 2001 to support the growing needs of our Catholic community.

 The Catholic Legacy Fund is the Foundation’s permanent endowment fund program that exists to support the annual and long-term needs of the churches, schools and ministries of the Diocese of El Paso.
 Our goal is to build the Catholic Legacy Fund to $25 million.

 The Progress Annual Appeal is the Bishop’s Appeal to nurture the spiritual growth of our Catholic community by raising funds for the annual support of 17 diocesan ministries.
-Our goal is to increase the Progress Appeal to $2.3 million

 The St. Patrick Cathedral Historic Preservation Fund was established to provide for the future care of the Cathedral.
 Donations to this fund are a great gift to our community and will ensure that all families within our diocese are able to enjoy the beauty and sanctity of our Cathedral Church now and for years to come.